garylirocks/quickrefs/azure-networking.markdown

   - associate ONLY to the Default route table
   - propagate to any route tables
 - Custom route tables can have labels, which are used to group route tables, a vNet connection can propagate to labels, as well as individual route tables

+#### Routing Intent

+- Can be enabled in either of the following places:
+  - Azure Firewall Manager -> vHub -> Security configuration -> Inter-hub (only works for Azure Firewall)
+  - vHub -> Routing Intent (works for third-party firewalls as well)
+- This summaries routes in the route tables to just following 4 prefixes, and next hop is the firewall:
+  - 192.168.0.0/16
+  - 172.16.0.0/12
+  - 10.0.0.0/8
+  - 0.0.0.0/0
+- NICs on attached vNets get the RFC1918 summaries as well
+- Branches still gets individual prefixes for each spoke
+- You can view effective routes on the firewall, which shows the individual prefixes of the spokes
+- Enabling routing intent disables routing config on connections, you don't need to config association/propagation, static routes, etc.

 #### Routing scenarios